We Calculated the Divorce Rate for Every Real Housewives Show and the Results Will Blow Your Mind

 The Real Housewives Of Atlanta (Note: NeNe Leakes' divorce and remarriage to Gregg Leakes counted as two marriages.)

-Divorced: Porsha Williams, DeShawn Snow, Cynthia Bailey, Phaedra Parks, Lisa Wu
+Divorced: Porsha Williams, DeShawn Snow, Cynthia Bailey, Phaedra Parks, Lisa Wu, Kenya Moore

-Together: Kim Zolciak, Kandi Burruss, NeNe Leakes, Kim Fields
+Together: Kim Zolciak, Kandi Burruss, NeNe Leakes, Kim Fields, Eva Marcille, Shamari DeVoe

-Not Married: Sheree Whitfield, Kenya Moore, Claudia Jordan
+Not Married: Sheree Whitfield, Claudia Jordan

 The Real Housewives Of New Jersey

-Divorced: Dina Manzo
+Divorced: Dina Manzo, Teresa Giudice, Danielle Staub

-Together: Teresa Giudice, Melissa Gorga, Caroline Manzo, Kathy Wakile, Teresa Aprea, Amber Marchese, Jacqueline Laurita, Siggy Flicker
+Together: Melissa Gorga, Caroline Manzo, Kathy Wakile, Teresa Aprea, Amber Marchese, Jacqueline Laurita, Siggy Flicker, Margaret Josephs, Jennifer Aydin, Jackie Goldschneider

-Not Married: Danielle Staub, Nicole Napolitano, Dolores Catania
+Not Married: Nicole Napolitano, Dolores Catania

 The Real Housewives of Potomac

-Divorced: Charrisse Jackson-Jordan, Ashley Darby (Revealed she was separated from Michael during season two reunion)

-Together: Karen Huger, Monique Samuels
+Together: Karen Huger, Ashley Darby, Monique Samuels, Candiace Dillard

 Not Married: Gizelle Bryant, Katie Rost, Robyn Dixon